symmetryinvestments/dubproxy/README.md

 dubproxy is a library and cli to allow to use private dub packages and mirror code.dlang.org.
-It is a standalone library/cli and does not require any change to dub.
+It is a standalone library/cli and is completely transparent for dub.

 ## private libraries